 Today we’d like to introduce you to Todd Goodman.

 I grew up in Schenectady, New York, in a very musical family and community, so my primary artistic influence has always been music.
-I started on the piano when I was five and then tried out the violin and saxophone before I finally landed on the drums at 12.
+I’ve been playing drums and percussion for over 30 years.

-It was thanks to the Venice Boardwalk that I survived the Great Recession and was able to stay in Los Angeles.
-It was that year during which I found my artistic inspiration.
-By 2012, drawing inspiration from an eclectic life of music, sports, and travel, and tossed up into a healthy salad of global politics and religion, I was able to develop my own unique style.
+It was thanks to this experience on the Venice Boardwalk that I developed my artistic style and survived the Great Recession.
+By 2012, drawing inspiration from an eclectic life of music, sports, and travel and tossed up into a healthy salad of global politics, I was able to develop my own unique style.
 It’s a colorful painting style that’s funky but clean, straight but twisted.
 It’s my life in vibrant colors, spaces, and forms, which I’ve called Psychedelic Realism.

 I approach my art as a personal reflection, facing the world with my senses open, taking life as it comes, available to a world of random chances and opportunities.
 Every stroke I make is an opportunity to take a risk, a chance to overcome the doubts and fears of what’s next and to be joyfully surprised.
 In life and in art, I like to take it one day at a time, smiling, trying to simply create.

 If life were a smooth road, it probably wouldn’t be worth living.
-So, of course, I’ve had my ups and downs.
+So, of course I’ve had my ups and downs.
 Life in LA has never been easy.
 It’s the least affordable place I’ve ever lived.
-It’s tough to go from a place of high academic and career achievement (and saddled with substantial student debt), only to find myself struggling to find a simple job to pay my minimal life expenses.

 It was humbling, to say the least, and profoundly educational.
-But every day ended with a gloriously colorful and radiant Venice Beach sunset, adding to the inspiration that has gotten me to where I am today.
+But every day ended with a glorious and radiant Venice Beach sunset, adding to the inspiration that has gotten me to where I am today.

 I generally try not to put myself in a categorical box, so it’s hard to say what exactly my artistic focus is.
-I consciously try to diversify my body of work, never painting the same thing twice, and cover a very broad array of subject matters.
+I consciously try to diversify my body of work, never painting the same thing twice, and I try to produce work that encompasses a broad array of subject matters.

-I like to paint different subjects within a series of work as well, like Super Hero Surfers, local iconic landscapes like the Venice and Santa Monica Piers, the Venice Canals and the Venice Sign, landscapes from my personal travels abroad, portraits of my musical heroes, portraits of endangered species, etc. I dabble in politics, tackling themes like the Israeli/Palestinian Conflict, Child Soldiers, Climate Change, Political Corruption, and Human Rights.
+I like to paint different subjects within a series of work as well, like Super Hero Surfers, local iconic landscapes (the Venice and Santa Monica Piers, the Venice Canals and the Venice Sign), landscapes from my personal travels abroad, portraits of my musical heroes, portraits of endangered species, etc. I dabble in politics, tackling themes like the Israeli/Palestinian Conflict, Child Soldiers, Climate Change, Political Corruption, and Human Rights.

 I am constantly looking for opportunities to show, and am currently looking for outdoor and indoor mural opportunities and would like to venture into the clothing and apparel industry, possibly starting my own brand.